-- 100.3.1 In carrying out its responsibilities to administer the operator certification program pursuant to Article 9 of Title 25, C.R.S., the Board or its designee may carry out any of the following duties, including but not limited to: - (a) administering the operator certification program; - (b) collecting program fees for administration of the operator certification program; - (c) administering validated examinations for operator certification; - (d) maintaining records of certified operators; - (e) maintaining records of water and wastewater facilities; - (f) notifying operators of expiration of certificates; - (g) providing information on accredited training programs and training requirements; - (h) preparing and/or furnishing validated examinations and related materials; - (i) collecting fees for examinations and administration of examinations; - (j) setting times, dates, and places for holding examinations; - (k) ensuring the accurate and unbiased grading of examinations; - (I) evaluating work experience of applicants; - (m) evaluating and approving training units for renewal of certificate; - (n) evaluating and approving requests for certification based upon reciprocity; - (o) recording results of examinations; - (p) notifying applicants of their examination results; - (q) recommending issuance of certificates or issuing certificates in accordance with Board criteria; - (r) conducting failed exam reviews; or - (s) preparing and distributing annual reports.
+- 100.3.1 The Colorado Water Quality Control Division oversees state-wide implementation of this regulation with respect to owner compliance and operator discipline.
+The local city, city and county, or county with a local graywater control program has exclusive enforcement authority regarding compliance with the ordinance or resolution and, if applicable, rule, including the certified operator in responsible charge requirements for graywater facilities. - 100.3.2 In carrying out its responsibilities to administer the operator certification program pursuant to Article 9 of Title 25, C.R.S., the Board may select and appoint through contract, one or more independent nonprofit corporations ("contractors") to carry out the following duties, including but not limited to: - (a) administering the operator certification program; - (b) with the prior approval of the Board for each agreement, a nonprofit corporation contracted by the Board may enter into subsidiary agreements with other nonprofit corporations, educational institutions, and for-profit corporations to carry out the duties assigned by the Board. - (c) collecting program fees for administration of the operator certification program; - (d) administering validated examinations for operator certification; - (e) maintaining records of certified operators; - (f) notifying operators of expiration of certificates; - (g) providing information on accredited training programs and training requirements; - (h) preparing and/or furnishing validated examinations and related materials; - (i) collecting fees for examinations and administration of examinations; - (j) setting times, dates, and places for holding examinations; - (k) ensuring the accurate and unbiased grading of examinations; - (I) evaluating work experience of applicants; - (m) evaluating and approving training units for renewal of certificate; - (n) evaluating and making recommendations for requests for certification based upon reciprocity; - (o) recording results of examinations; - (p) notifying applicants of their examination results;